norman/lua-haml/README.md

 * Object reference - This feature is idiomatic to the Rails framework and doesn't really apply to Lua.
 * Ugly mode - Because of how Lua Haml is designed, there's no performance penalty for outputting indented code.
-So there's no real reason to implement this option.
+So there's no reason to implement this option.
 * Encoding comment declarations - This is Ruby 1.9 specific and not needed for Lua.